damaidec/damaidec.github.io/Command-and-control/havoc2.md

 The main purpose of this blog is to share knowledge about Havoc C2 and it's setup.

+Just a random picture I found on the internet related to ina's stream on hollow knight silksong.
+Not related to blog lol, I just feel like I want to add it here.
 ![image from reddit](image.png)

 The post will focus on Havoc C2.

 * [Getting started](#havoc-installation)
   * [Teamserver](#team-server)